rakki98/PizzaDelivery-CLI/README.md

 ex:list user cart -- rakshugs@gmail.com

-7 recent orders-List of recent orders done by users with in 24 hours,
+7 recent orders-List of recent orders done by users in the same day or 24 hours,

-8 recent login-List the users who have logged in within 24 hours,
+8 recent login-List the users who have logged in the same day or 24 hours ,

 9 list menu-Displays the menu items,